 The vMR XML Specification provides guidance on how to implement the semantics of the vMR Logical Model in an XML format.
 This specification is informed by the requirements and pilot activities of the Standards and Interoperability Framework’s Health eDecisions initiative, which is using the vMR as a core underlying information model.

-Conformant XML instances must validate against the accompanying XML schemas.
-Validation against the XML schemas is a necessary but not sufficient condition for a vMR represented in this XML format to be considered valid and conformant, as additional requirements may be specified in the comments in the vMR XML Schema.
-Of note, these comments in the XML Schema are faithful renditions of the text in the Logical Model.
-Additional conformance requirements may be specified in vMR templates.
-To summarize, valid and conformant instances are valid to the schema and any additional requirements specified in the schema comments and/or templates.
-The content of this paragraph is the sole normative section of the specification.
+As specified in Section 2.1, conformant XML instances must validate against the accompanying XML schemas.

 This document is intended to document the vMR XML Schema by providing a high-level overview of its key components.
 All accompanying examples and diagrams shall be considered supplemental in nature.
-The XML schemas are based on the vMR Logical Model Release 2, Version 2.0.
+The XML schemas are based on the vMR Logical Model Release 2, Version 3.0.